 - You can show evidence of capacity for post-graduate study through providing a portfolio of recent written work; for example reports, policy papers, funding applications, essays, etc.

 - You have qualifications in the relevant area of study and have completed the equivalent of year 1 elsewhere; you may apply for entry to part 2 of the MA programme.

 There is a two yearly intake for this course, but applications are accepted online, on a rolling basis.

-The MA aims to provide a higher education level qualification for labour movement and associated practitioners in order to enhance their strategic skills and knowledge and provide the basis for career progression in the field, including movement between union policy development and practice and academic research and education.
+The MA aims to provide you with a portfolio of widely transferable skills sought by the third sector, labour and allied movements.
+This programme will enable you to enhance your strategic skills and knowledge, which will provide the basis for career progression in a number of areas such as research, policy development and practice and education.